 In his final full Cup season (Allison tragically died in a helicopter crash halfway through the 1993 season), Allison ultimately finished third in the standings, tying his best finish in the Cup Series from the year prior.
 It was those two seasons in '91 and '92, during which Allison won a total of nine races and racked up an additional 23 top-10 finishes, that truly learned the Birmingham, Alabama native a posthumous spot in the NASCAR Hall of Fame.

 2000 Daytona 250

-The race was red flagged for nearly 55 minutes while the track had to be cleaned up, and a good portion of the catch fencing had to be replaced or repaired.
+The red flag stayed out for nearly 55 minutes while the track had to be cleaned up, and a good portion of the catch fencing had to be replaced or repaired.
 Given the horrifying footage, NASCAR fans feared the worst: that Geoff Bodine had died in the wreck.
-Miraculously, Bodine survived with a concussion, a broken wrist, and fractured vertebrae and only missed the first 10 races of that year's Cup season.
+Miraculously, Bodine survived with a concussion, a broken wrist, and fractured vertebrae and actually ran in 14 Cup Series races that same year.

 2012 DRIVE4COPD 300

 While this wreck did not affect well over half of the field like some "Big Ones" do, it did directly determine the winner of the 2012 NASCAR Xfinity Series season opener.

 On the final lap of the 120-lap race, Kurt Busch led a two-car tandem with his brother Kyle pushing.
 The tandem of Joey Logano and Trevor Bayne went on the high side of the Busch brothers, separating the pair as all four drivers entered Turn 3.
 Shortly after entering Turn 3, the tandem of Tony Stewart and Elliott Sadler went on the high side of Logano and Bayne.
 As Stewart went outside of Logano and Bayne, Kurt Busch went high to crowd all four drivers to his outside.
 All five drivers collided and stayed near the high side of the track.